What is Gum Disease?

 - Floss Every Day: Flossing can help stop gingivitis progression by removing plaque and food particles.

 - Give Up Tobacco: Since smoking may be responsible for nearly 75 percent of periodontal diseases among adults, quitting is a great way to help stop gingivitis.
 The use of tobacco products causes damage to your gum tissue, which can lead to receding gums and increased risk for gum disease.

 - Regular Dental Checkups: Twice yearly visits to your dental professional for checkups and cleanings should be part of your plan to treat gum disease.
 Use this opportunity to talk to your dental professional about products to help treat gum disease.

 - Healthy Living: In addition to following a regular oral care routine, you can help treat gum disease by eating a healthy diet with plenty of fruits, vegetables, and whole grains.
 Other elements of a healthy lifestyle, such as not smoking and getting regular exercise, are also important to help prevent gum disease.

 Help stop gum disease before it starts by following a regular oral care routine.
 This regimen should provide comprehensive tooth and gum care to help prevent and treat gingivitis, an early form of gum disease.
-An anti-gingivitis like Crest Gum Detoxify contains an active ingredient that helps neutralize plaque bacteria below the gum line for healthier gums.
-A mouthwash like Crest Pro-Health Multi-Protection also helps keep your whole mouth healthier and keep it fresh while reducing bleeding gums.
+An anti-gingivitis toothpaste like Crest Gum Detoxify contain an active ingredient that neutralizes plaque bacteria around the gum line to give you clinically proven healthier gums.
+A mouthwash like Crest Pro-Health Multi-Protection helps keep your whole mouth healthier and keep it fresh while reducing bleeding gums.